|Merionethshire||Towns & Parishes||Contents|

-St Asaph Notitiae (names of heads of households c 1681) for the parish of Gwyddelwern - on the NLW's Digital Mirror site CYNWYD, St. John the Evangelist 1854-1856 - on the Church plans online site (Shown as in Llangar parish although Kain/Oliver shows it is in a detached part of Gwyddelwern parish)
+Gwyddelwern - on Wikipedia (Shown as in Llangar parish although Kain/Oliver shows it is in a detached part of Gwyddelwern parish)

 Rees, Thomas & John Thomas Hanes Eglwysi Annibynnol Cymru (History of the Welsh Independent Churches), 4 volumes (published 1871+).
 The Cynwyd section (in Welsh) has been extracted - with translation by Maureen Saycell (Feb 2011)

 Joyce Hinde has supplied a list of Parish Registers held at Merioneth Record Office.

 Details of extant records on Archives Network Wales for the following;